Prateekchadhaprat/Midtermproject_bookstore/8967796_PrateekChadha-SENG8071 -Midterm Assignment.md

 | comment | text | -
 | rating | double precision | -
 | posted_date | date | -

+* ## Submit a code block containing only valid sql syntax which will create your sample data base.

 * ## Clearly Identify 1 complete set of DDL/DML For one of the tables *Books* you should be able to perform CRUD on all the values of the table